nologic/blog/_posts/2016-03-22-automating-ui-testing.md

   clipsToBounds = YES; alpha = 0; layer = <CALayer: 0x17022eb20>>"]
 ```

-You can also list the entire UI tree for examination when you use [Cycrypt](http://www.cycript.org/).
-Cycrypt is a scriptable inspection tool that let's user analyzer the internal state of the App.
+This is the abstract representation which is then used to draw components on the screen.
+You can also list the entire UI tree for examination by using [Cycript](http://www.cycript.org/).
+Cycript is a scriptable inspection tool that lets users analyzer the internal state of the App.
 It can be installed using the Cydia appstore.
+This appstore is installed by any of the popular Chinese jailbreaks.
+[Pangu](http://pangu.io/) or [Taig](http://www.taig.com/en/) are the current front runners.
 The UI tree we will be dealing with looks like this:

 ```javascript
 cy# UIApp.keyWindow .recursiveDescription